osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 **Platform:** Windows Server 2025
 **UBR:** 26100.32690
 **Domain:** badsuccessor.local
-**Status:** No patch or architectural mitigation exists as of May 2026
+**Status:** Microsoft considers this behavior by design; no security update is planned as of May 2026.
 **Series:** Vector Research — Identity & Credential Attack Surface

 ---